-This course is designed for students who are beginning to play a string instrument or a beginning, intermediate, or advanced non-degree seeking student.
-It is also for those interested in learning string fundamentals before moving on to MUSC-1060.
-Instruction is delivered weekly in a 30minute private lesson.
+This course is designed for students who are beginning to play a string instrument or for the beginning, intermediate, or advanced non-degree seeking student interested in learning string fundamentals before moving on to MUSC-1060.
+Instruction is delivered weekly in a 30-minute private lesson.
 Meeting times are arranged to fit the student's and instructor's schedules.
 A student may take this course indefinitely; however, only four (4) credits may be used towards graduation requirements.
 This course may be audited or taken for credit.

-MUSC-1060 Applied Music: String Instruments I
+Applied Music: String Instruments I

-This course is designed for students who are in the AFA music program or the AA music education program.
-It is also for non-music majors that meet proficiency standards in a string instrument.
+This course is designed for students who are in the AFA music program or the AA music education program or for non-music majors that meet proficiency standards in a string instrument.
 Students must meet all course proficiencies before moving on to the next level.
 Instruction is delivered weekly in a 30-minute private lesson.
 Meeting times are arranged to fit the student's and instructor's schedules.
-Students must pass co-requisite MUSC-1000 in order to receive a passing grade in applied lessons.
+Students must pass co-requisite MUSC-1000 to receive a passing grade in applied lessons.
+(1/0/0/0/0/0/0/0/15/0/0/0)